-For several decades of the 20th century, Albert Schweitzer was the most admired person around the world.
+For about five decades of the 20th century, Albert Schweitzer was the most admired person around the world.
 His story was captivating from every perspective: a master musician who could easily fill any concert hall in Europe, he gave up worldly success to serve without pay as a doctor in the jungles of west Africa.
 A prominent theologian and author, Nobel Peace prize winner and ecologist, he is best known for his philosophy of Reverence for Life, which he lived beautifully.

 Schweitzer’s life is loaded with every day visioning principles you can apply to your life — provided you don’t get daunted by his accomplishments and compare yourself unfavorably.
 Instead, experiment with his ways of seeing reality and possibilities, so you can let your own ideas and inspiration develop.